alexevansigg/CSA-Enhanced-Operations/README.md

 	Name | Description
 	------------- | -------------
-	MPP_HOST 					| The url of the MPP instance  e.g https://W2K12CSA420OO:8089/
-	DATA_URL 					| The path to the URL for retrieving the Subscriptions default. getSubs.jsp ENABLE_CONSUMER_ADMIN_LINKS | Set as false disable direct links to Manage Subscriptions as Consumer admin ENABLE_CANCEL_LINKS 		| Set as false to disable cancel subscription functionality
+	MPP_HOST 					| The url of a MPP instance, Required for Consumer Admin Links  e.g https://localhost:8089/ DATA_URL 					| The path to the URL for retrieving the Subscriptions default. getSubs.jsp ENABLE_CONSUMER_ADMIN_LINKS | Set as false disable direct links to Manage Subscriptions as Consumer admin ENABLE_CANCEL_LINKS 		| Set as false to disable cancel subscription functionality